 We meet Naomi and her husband Elimelech and their sons Mahlon and Chilion, who flee Bethlehem because of a famine and move to Moab where there is food and where their sons will marry two Moabite women, Ruth and Orpah.
 Within ten years, Naomi's husband and sons are dead, and she prepares to release her two daughters-in-law back to their Moabite families and return to Bethlehem as an old, self-described “bitter” widow.
 But one daughter-in-law, Ruth, insists on staying with Naomi, famously saying:

 (Ruth 1:16, NIV)

-Naomi has arrived back in Bethlehem with her foreign daughter-in-law.
-Ruth sets out to provide for them by gleaning behind the harvesters.
-She meets Boaz, an older relative of her dead father-in-law.
-Respecting her love and sacrifice for Naomi, Boaz tells his servants to leave behind extra stalks of grain for Ruth to glean and orders his workers not to give her trouble.
-Naomi praises Boaz' kindness to Ruth (and her) and identifies him to Ruth as the family's Guardian-Redeemer.
+Naomi has arrived back in Bethlehem with Ruth -- her foreign daughter-in-law.
+Ruth sets out to provide for them by gleaning behind the harvesters in a local field.
+She meets Boaz, an older relative of Naomi's and her dead father-in-law.
+Impressed by the story of her love and sacrifice for Naomi, Boaz tells his servants to leave behind extra stalks of grain for Ruth to glean and orders his workers not to give her trouble.
+Naomi praises Boaz' kindness to Ruth and identifies him to Ruth as the family's Guardian-Redeemer.

 When Boaz awakes, he praises Ruth’s loyalty to Naomi and their family, and promises to fulfill his obligation as the family’s Guardian-Redeemer by marrying Ruth.